 For me the product itself it’s fantastic and the rendition from RealityXP is at a professional level and benefits from they experience in real training environments, another thing that I love from RealityXP way to work is their fantastic support service that will assist you if you have any issue, and the fact that they are constantly updating their product for integrating the new garming software versions and keeping the product perfectly working in X-plane 9/10/11.

 There are only two things NOT RELATED TO REALITYXP development that may annoy some people: AIRAC updates are not available from Navigraph or Aerosoft but only from Garmin as they are the ones actually used in the real product (this is due to the use of the garming real software, it’s as real as it gets), and they are quite expensive (the good news is that Garmin sometimes releases with its software update a free cycle).
-The other thing that may annoy someone is that 3D cockpit integration is only supported in aircrafts that comes with the config file or for aircrafts which config file has been made by community, for more information about this visit this post
+The other thing that may annoy someone is that 3D cockpit integration is only supported in aircrafts that comes with the config file or for aircrafts which config file has been made by community.

 General Vote: 9,5